On the spine of two-particle Fleming-Viot process driven by Brownian motion: Introduction

 \section{Introduction}

 We start with an informal outline of the main idea of this note.
 A more detailed review, including history and citations, will be presented later in the introduction.

-A Fleming-Viot process is a branching process.
+A Fleming-Viot process is a process with a branching structure (but not a branching process according to terminology adopted in the literature on branching processes).
 Under very mild assumptions, it has a unique spine.
 When the number of individuals in the population is very large, the distribution of the spine is expected to be very close to the distribution of the driving process conditioned on survival forever.
 There is an example showing that the distribution of the spine may be different from the distribution of the driving process conditioned on survival forever.
 The published example is rather artificial so we present in this note a different example illustrating the same claim.
 Our new example is more natural in the sense that it is based on a model examined in a number of papers on Fleming-Viot processes.